das-labor/neopg/README.md

 future, when libcurl supports Botan as TLS option, we might include a copy and link statically to make this easier.

+## Status

+Currently, NeoPG is under development, and in an exploratory phase.
+No promises are made about the stability, functionality, and security of the development releases "0.0.x".
+I am actively seeking feedback and guidance for the API design and scope of functionality from users and application developers.

+From a purely practical point, the software should build and run, and a lot of legacy functionality is available through the "gpg2", "gpg-agent", "dirmngr" etc. subcommands.
+New subcommands are introduced as functionality is added or replaced.

+From an organizational point of view, this is currently a one-man project without third-party funding.
+A significant amount of time is spent on developing a more substantial basis for the project.
+So you will see periods of coding activity, but also periods of organizational activity (such as talks, and grant application writing).

 ## Installation